-Transfer students and international exchange students are assigned a faculty advisor by the Registrar's Office based on their intended area of study.
+Transfer students and international exchange students are assigned a faculty advisor by the Office of the Registrar based on their intended area of study.

 Advising in the Major

 By March of their second year, each student chooses a major field of study and an advisor in that field.
 The student files this information with the Registrar’s Office (see the form here).
 The Hubbard Center, Student Academic Life Office, and Office of the Registrar can assist students in choosing a major.
 A listing of majors and minors is available here.